pbv/haskelite/README.md

 The following Haskell features are *not* implemented:

-* type checking
+* static type checking
+* the numeric tower (Float, Integer, Ratio, Complex, etc.)
 * let and case expressions
 * guards
 * list ranges and compreensions
 * caracters and strings
-* algebraic data types
+* user-defined algebraic data types

 ----